djperezh/djperezh/README.md

   <br>
   Recent experience delivering reliable products through Cloud Architecture solutions.
   <br>
-  Apart from Technology, as an enthusiast of Diversity initiatives, I love to help and volunteer for my community and I also enjoy playing sports and music.
+  Apart from Technology, as an enthusiast of Diversity initiatives, I love helping and volunteering for my community and I also enjoy playing sports and music.
   <br>
 </p>